 - The student is of high school age with a foreign transcript.

 - The student is in grades 1-12 and a language other than English is indicated on the Registration Form.

 - An ESOL student is transferring from a non-WIDA state.
-Call ESOL/ISRC for a current list of WIDA consortium participating states.
+Call ESOL/Multilingual Family Registration Center for a current list of WIDA consortium participating states.

 Parents who do not need language support and English is the only language indicated on the Registration Form.

 - Note: A student transferring from within state of Maryland or other WIDA state can register at home school.

 The Multilingual Achievement Liaisons facilitate communication and understanding across cultures between schools and the international families.
 They also serve as members of the schools’ intervention teams and collaborate with the school staff to provide supports to international students and their families.

 The HCPSS has a cadre of certified interpreters who assist with communication at school meetings, parent-teacher conferences and at other school functions when appropriate.
 Interpreter services should be arranged through the local schools.

 View a list of HCPSS publications available on our website.
 For translated publications return to the Languages page and choose your language.
 Many publications have been translated into Spanish, Korean and Chinese.